|

 Stick in Waiting.
 Only daughter of Queen Elizabeth, married twice and

-mother of two children.
+mother of 2 children.

 (b.
 1950-) |